eddelbuettel/r-travis/README.md

 Azure Pipelines, locally using Docker, ...

 Its main advantages as are _strong portability_ as well as _ease of use_ and _customizability_.

+Note that as it is used beyond just one Continuous Integration (CI) backend, we decided to change the name away from reflecting only one of the backends.
+So please see the [r-ci](https://github.com/eddelbuettel/r-ci) for the continuation of this work.

 ### Basic Usage